 The primary pragmatic consideration worth highlighting is the administrative burden, confusion, and general messiness associated with "clawing back" any already-made payments under REC delivery contracts.
 Perhaps one could construct an argument that, for the sake of fairness, all Adjustable Block Program contracts should face similar payment obligation reductions regardless of payments already made to date.
 Because Small DG contract obligations are fully paid upon energization, placing all such ABP systems on equal footing would require recovering some portion of the one-time payments already made for systems energized by May 31, 2021.
-In theory, this approach could allow for an even pro rata reduction of payments by contract type, regardless of energization timing considerations.
+In theory, this approach could allow for an even pro rata deferral of payments by contract type, regardless of energization timing considerations.
+No party to the proceeding adopting these modifications to this